Chirag-v09/Chirag-v09/README.md

 <!--
 **Chirag-v09/Chirag-v09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on NLP Projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NLP.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on New Projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Ml with AR.
-- 💬 Ask me about ...
+- 💬 Ask me about Machine Learning and Deep Learning.
-- 📫 How to reach me: ...
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/chirag-verma-205005159/">Chirag Verma</a>
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: If I like a song then spend whole night by listing the same song.

 [![Twitter: ChiragV67208048](https://img.shields.io/twitter/follow/ChiragV67208048?style=social)](https://twitter.com/ChiragV67208048)